Join us for an intimate exploration of the waters of Biscayne National Park!

 Please note: If it is determined the trip may not be suitable for you based on the days conditions a full refund will be offered.

-Snorkeling is an exciting and demanding activity.
+Paddling is an exciting and demanding activity.
 When performed correctly, applying correct techniques, it is relatively safe.
 However, there are certain medical conditions that increase risk.
-If you have a medical condition described on the Medical Statement or any other condition that would be contrary to safe participation in any in-water activities, you must provide documentation that you sought the advice of a physician prior to engaging in snorkeling activities.
+If you have a medical condition described on the Medical Statement or any other condition that would be contrary to safe participation in any in-water activities, you must provide documentation that you sought the advice of a physician prior to engaging in paddling activities.